kh90909/OakTerm/Readme.md

 # OakTerm

-_*** This is an early work-in-progress.
-Recommended for development and testing only.
-The usual disclaimers apply: may brick your Oak, mess with your Particle.io account, scare your cat, etc. ***_

 OakTerm is a terminal app for the Digistump Oak that works in a similar fashion to the Arduino Serial Monitor, but data is sent wirelessly via the Particle Cloud rather than the serial port.
 In place of the `Serial.begin()`, `Serial.print()`, `Serial.read()`, etc. functions in your Arduino sketch, you use the equivalent `Particle.*` functions instead.

 For example, this example sketch will echo back any data sent to it via OakTerm: